delainewendling/ThingsBootcampDidntTeachMe/README.md

+# NOTE: THIS IS A WIP.
+THE CURRENT VERSION OF THIS DOCUMENT IS INCOMPLETE AND DOES NOT PROVIDE MUCH VALUE AS IS.
+YOU HAVE BEEN WARNED :)

 # Things Bootcamp Didn't Teach Me

 A collection of notes I've taken while starting my first software job.
 This repo contains a collection of topics that were not taught at my bootcamp (Nashville Software School) that I have learned on the job.